notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 The "Language:" selection list lets you select whether you want to set the formatting for "Global Styles", or a specific [programming language](../programming-languages/_index.en.md) that you want to set the highlighting for.
 The "Style:" selection list lets you select which highlighting rule for the given language.
 On all but "Language: Global Styles", there will also be a "Default ext." box, which is an un-editable list of the default file extensions associated with that Language; and the "User ext." box, where you can add a user-defined list of additional extensions (space separated, don't use the . in the extension), which says which other extensions you want to apply this language's formatting to.
 There is no specific entry called "Normal text" or "Plain text": to edit the colors for a plain text file (like `.txt`), use the "Global Styles" language.

 The final section will reiterate which language and style are selected, and allow you to set colors and fonts.
 The Colour Style allows you to choose the Foreground or Background colour by clicking on the colored box.
-The Font Style allows you to pick the font, size, and bold/italic/underline settings (if Font name or Font size are left blank, they will inherit from the Global Styles: Default Style.
+The Font Style allows you to pick the font, size, and bold/italic/underline settings.
+If Font name or Font size are left blank, they will inherit from the Global Styles: Default Style.
+If you right-click a colour, you will see diagonal stripes across the colour, indicating it is set to "inherit", meaning that it will take that colour from the Default Style.
 Under the "Language: Global Styles" with "Style: Global override", there are also a series of checkboxes for "Enable global xxx", which will mean that Notepad++ will use the Global override setting for that attribute, rather than using the per-language styling settings for that attribute.

 Some language/style combinations (like Perl > INSTRUCTION WORD) will additionally have a list of default keywords (not editable) and user-defined keywords (which allow you to add new keywords to apply this style to).